 Tag Archive for: Punctuation

-How to Use a Semicolon – Just 2 Rules
+How to Use a Semicolon Correctly

-Answer: Here’s the good news about semicolons: you have only two rules to remember.
+Here’s the good news about semicolons: You have only two rules to remember.
 The first deals with sentences where you’re probably itching to put a comma, period, or semicolon, and you don’t know which one to choose.
 The second rule deals with items in a series where you’re already using some other form of punctuation within the series, most likely a comma.

 Example: